Need to figure out how to fix the WordPress ERR_TOO_MANY_REDIRECTS message?

 - Click Clear data.

-For guides to other browsers, read our full guide to clearing browser cache in all browsers.
+To clear cache on other browsers, read our full guide to clearing browser cache in all browsers.

 2. Delete Cookies for Your Site